Mark Joseph (producer): Career

-Film

-From 2000–2005, he worked in development and marketing for Walden Media and Crusader Entertainment where he served as a special consultant to the presidents of both companies.
-Joseph worked in the areas of development, marketing and music and oversaw a nine-member marketing team which marketed Walden/Crusader films like Holes, Because of Winn Dixie, I Am David, Joshua, Children on Their Birthdays and others.
+From 2000 to 2005, he worked in development and marketing for Walden Media and Crusader Entertainment where he served as a special consultant to the presidents of both companies.
+Joseph worked in development, marketing and music and oversaw a nine-member marketing team which marketed Walden/Crusader films Holes, Because of Winn Dixie, I Am David, Joshua, and Children on Their Birthdays.
 In 2001, Joseph co-founded the Damah Film Festival, a short film festival whose mission is to "encourages an emerging generation of filmmakers from diverse perspectives to voice the spiritual aspect of the human experience through film and provides a forum for these artists to develop, discuss and display their vision" and serves as president of the board of directors.
 In 2004 Joseph produced two short films, The Bridge and Cupid with co-producer Ralph Winter.
 His recent film productions include Reagan, Doonby, and IX.
 He recently produced the documentary No Safe Spaces, which features Dennis Prager and Adam Carolla.

-Music

-Joseph is also an award-winning record producer who has worked with artists like Lauryn Hill, P.O.D., Switchfoot, Lifehouse, Sixpence None The Richer, Scott Stapp of Creed, MxPx, Dr. John, ZZ Top, Blink 182, Kirk Franklin, Yolanda Adams, Andrae Crouch, and others and in 2004 produced the rock soundtrack for The Passion of the Christ.
+Joseph is also an award-winning record producer who has worked with Lauryn Hill, P.O.D., Switchfoot, Lifehouse, Sixpence None The Richer, Scott Stapp of Creed, MxPx, Dr. John, ZZ Top, Blink 182, Kirk Franklin, Yolanda Adams, and Andrae Crouch.
+In 2004, Joseph produced the rock soundtrack for The Passion of the Christ.
 He began his career in 1988 as a production coordinator for Japanese artists recording their records in the U.S. and in 1990 began distributing recordings by American artists into the Japanese market.
 In 2008 he launched Bully!
 Pulpit Records, a joint-venture label with Nettwerk Music Group.
 The label's first artist, Molly Jenson, released her first CD, "Maybe Tomorrow" in March 2009.
 Joseph is producing the debut record of a band he discovered, The Kilns.